AppleBreak1/Dell-Latitude-5300-2-in-1-Hackintosh/README.md

 # BIOS Mod

-These modifications in BIOS are not required to boot macOS at all and can be ignored, but is done to enable features that are otherwise would not be available.
+The modification of these hidden BIOS settings are not required to boot macOS at all and can be ignored, but is done to enable features that are otherwise would not be available.

-To change below BIOS settings, [ModGrub](https://github.com/datasone/grub-mod-setup_var/releases) is required
+To change below hidden BIOS settings, [ModGrub](https://github.com/datasone/grub-mod-setup_var/releases) is required

 For Dell BIOS extraction to find offset, please refer to Dreamwhite's [guide](https://github.com/dreamwhite/bios-extraction-guide).